joshuawozny/CS-255/DriverPassSystem/README.md

 Client presentation materials not as visually engaging as I would like.
 Creating visually pleasing presentation is something I need to work on - however, the information presented was clear,and targeted to a non-technical user and was therefore serviceable.

 ## TO DO
-How do you approach designing software?
+* ADD to README: How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
+* UPLOAD Client Presentation and System Design Document